pyscaffold/dsproject-demo/README.md

 ## Dependency Management & Reproducibility

-1. Always keep your abstract (unpinned) dependencies updated in `environment.yaml` and eventually in `setup.cfg` if you want to ship and install your package via `pip` later on.
+1. Always keep your abstract (unpinned) dependencies updated in `environment.yml` and eventually in `setup.cfg` if you want to ship and install your package via `pip` later on.
-2. Create concrete dependencies as `environment.lock.yaml` for the exact reproduction of your environment with:
+2. Create concrete dependencies as `environment.lock.yml` for the exact reproduction of your environment with:
    ```
-   conda env export -n ${project} -f environment.lock.yaml
+   conda env export -n demo-dsproject -f environment.lock.yml
    ```
    For multi-OS development, consider using `--no-builds` during the export.
-3. Update your current environment with respect to a new `environment.lock.yaml` using:
+3. Update your current environment with respect to a new `environment.lock.yml` using:
    ```
-   conda env update -f environment.lock.yaml --prune
+   conda env update -f environment.lock.yml --prune
    ```
 ## Project Organization